-Carers and young carers support, and greater collaboration with schools, primary care and other health services is vital working together: The Hampshire and Isle of Wight way
+Carers and young carers support, and greater collaboration with schools, primary care and other health services is vital

-Hampshire Elsle of Wight
+Hampshire Sisle of Wight

-Dur strategic priorities
+Sur strategic priorities

 Core to our strategy: a new way of working together in partnership

 We are thinking and acting beyond the core services we deliver (and the way we currently deliver these services) to focus on improving the overall wellbeing of our population.
 Links between our services and the way people access them, and 'flow' through them -make a big difference to experiences, outcomes and the efficiency of these services.